 • The battery will run down if the hazard warning lights are left on for a long time, even if the ignition is switched off.

-Safety First Operating instructions Tips and Maintenance Technical Data • The use of the hazard warning lights described here is subject to the relevant statutory requirements.
+• The use of the hazard warning lights described here is subject to the relevant statutory requirements.

 Turn signal and main beam headlight lever

 The turn signal and main beam lever also operates the parking lights and the headlight flasher.